macias/Skila/compiler/Skila.Language/Documentation/Mutability.md

 Immutable data -- data we can guarantee are immutable (in deep sense).

+Mutable data -- data that can be mutated (can have mutable methods).

-Not immutable data -- data we cannot guarantee are immutable, so in fact they can be immutable.
+Neutral -- data we cannot guarantee are immutable, so in fact they can be immutable.
+Can have mutable methods but cannot be used though.

 ### Sharing